-GMSH: examples which illustrate the use of the GMSH program, a 1D, 2D or 3D mesh generator that can create meshes suitable for use by the finite element method (FEM).
+GMSH: examples which illustrate the use of GMSH, which is a 1D, 2D or 3D mesh generator that can create meshes suitable for use by the finite element method (FEM).

 GMSH allows the user to work with a visual interface, or with script files.
 The examples given here use the GMSH scripting language, specifying a "geo" geometry file that GMSH processes to create an "msh" mesh file.

 The meshes can be saved in any of the following formats:

 The computer code and data files made available on this web page are distributed under the GNU LGPL license.